meliao/osdc_support/instances.rst

 *	State refers to the virtual machine’s power state (for example, powered‐on, powered‐off, suspended).
 *	Data includes all the files that make‐up the virtual machine, including disks, memory, and other devices.

+On the OSDC you can publicly share your own snapshots or use already existing snapshots.
+This process will help users and labs from duplicating work.
+While currently in BETA, we're working on making changes to the metadata associated with snapshots so that users can provide descriptions of the software packages, general purpose of the snapshot, and other helpful information.

+As a general rule of thumb, anything installed using ``apt-get`` will be saved during a snapshot.
+Almost anything on the filesystem that's not in ``/tmp`` or ``/glusterfs`` will be saved.
+A helpful way to confirm that files in an image will snapshot correctly is is to run ``stat -c "%m" FILENAME``.
+If the output is "/" then your files will snapshot correctly.

 ..  warning::  Snapshots are not backups.
 The snapshot file is only a change log
 	of the original virtual disk, do not rely upon it as a direct backup process.